kbrewerphd/robotSim/README.md

 # robotSim
-A simple robot simulation environment for python learning purposes
+A simple robot simulation environment for python learning purposes (see the Readme.txt file for more complete documentation).